Rick Ware Racing: Camping World Truck Series

-Whelen Modified Series
+Whelen Modified Tour

-Rick Ware Racing joined the NASCAR Whelen Modified Series in conjunction with Tim Brown Motorsports.
+Rick Ware Racing joined the NASCAR Whelen Modified Tour in conjunction with Tim Brown Motorsports.
 Brown and Ware's relationship dates back to the '90s when Ware made his own NASCAR Sprint Cup Series debut with the help of a young mechanic, Tim Brown.
 Ware promised the youngster that he would help his career once he got going but Brown needed little help.

 In 2009, Brown and Ware struck a deal to partner together for his attempt at a historic 8th Championship at the famous Bowman-Gray Stadium, the oldest NASCAR sanctioned track, located in nearby Winston-Salem, NC.
 Brown won five races en route to the title and the first for Ware in the series in the No. 83 Circle K/Hayes Jewelers entry.
 The entire season was caught on film for the series, Madhouse featured on The History Channel.

 As true to their word, Ware promised Brown a NASCAR Camping World Truck Series debut if he won the title.
 Tim Brown made his Truck Series debut at Martinsville Speedway where he finished 27th in the No. 08.

-Pinty's Series
+Canada Series

 In 2021, Rick Ware Racing made their Pinty's Series debut with Andrew Ranger as the full-time driver in the No. 51.
 Ware also fielded the No. 52 full-time for Alex Guenette.

-The team earned their first victory in the series on September 12, 2021, at Flamboro Speedway, with Ranger behind the wheel.
+The team earned their first victory in the series on September 12, at Flamboro Speedway, with Ranger behind the wheel.
 It was also the RWR's first victory at a NASCAR-sanctioned event.

+RWR would return to the Canada Series in 2026 to field the No. 51 for D. J. Kennington.
+RWR will field two cars in 2027, the No. 15 and the No. 51.

+ARCA Menards Series

+Car No. 10 history

+In 2015, the team fielded the No. 10 Chevrolet for Garrett Smithley at Daytona.
+He finished 34th because of engine problems.